+Because a significant part of our operations and customers are located in Brazil, our financial condition and results of operations are in part dependent on economic activity in Brazil, including the rate of economic growth and its impact on demand for our products.
 The Brazilian government frequently intervenes in the Brazilian economy and occasionally makes drastic changes in monetary, fiscal, taxation, credit, tariff, wage and price controls and other policies in order to influence the course of Brazil's economy.
-Intervention by the Brazilian government in the Brazilian economy, and economic weakness in the Brazilian economy, could reduce demand for our products and otherwise adversely affect our business and operations in Brazil.
+Periods of economic weakness could be prolonged or become severe in the future.
+Continued economic weakness and intervention by the Brazilian government in the Brazilian economy may lead to shortfalls in our revenues and have an adverse impact on the market value of our common stock or ADSs.